Open Education Resources (OER) Sessions / Series

-There are many free, customizable, and editable resources for adult educators and their learners.
-By using Open Educational Resources (OER) in the classroom and online, teachers and agencies can save money, revise and refresh curriculum and give learners an opportunity to customize their learning.
-OER are “teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits sharing, accessing, re-purposing—including for commercial purposes—and collaborating with others.”
-(NETP, 2010, pg.
-56).
+There are many free, customizable, and editable resources for adult educators and their learners called Open Educational Resources (OERs).
+By using OERs in the classroom and online, teachers and agencies can save money, revise and refresh curriculum, and give learners an opportunity to customize their learning.

 Titles and short descriptions for sessions include but are not limited to:

-Open Educational Resources (OERs) for Adult Education: provides an introduction the basics of Open Educational Resources (OERs).
-Particiants discover how Open Educational Resources (OERs) can be the answer to drive students to register for courses and help them persist in class - all while teachers get practical resources to use in their courses.
+*Open Educational Resources (OERs) 101 - Basics: provides an introduction the basics of Open Educational Resources (OERs).
 Participants will get an introduction to the basics of OERs, what are they, how they can be found, and how to attribute these resources.

 All participants must have basic computer skills, a valid email address, and be familiar with navigating the Internet.
-Additional requirements may apply.
+Additional requirements may apply per session type and scheduling requests.

 OTAN Certificates of Attendance are awarded only for workshop sessions to those that are pre-registered and attend at least 75% of the scheduled time.